Bounds of Validity for Bifurcations of Equilibria in a Class of Networked Dynamical Systems: Discussion

 \section{Discussion}

 In this article we established explicit, computable bounds for the validity of \LSR{}-based bifurcation analysis in representative classes of networked nonlinear systems, and demonstrated their utility by applying the bounds to an illustrative class of nonlinear consensus problems on regular graphs, for which the evaluation proves to be analytically computable.
 Notably, the derived expressions depend directly on interpretable features, such as the spectral properties of the underlying graph, providing insight into how network structure influences these bounds.
-In future work, we will aim to identify additional classes of systems with bifurcations analyzed with the \LSR{} for which these bounds can be computed analytically.
+In future work, we will aim to identify additional classes of systems with bifurcations analysed with the \LSR{} for which these bounds can be computed analytically, and to analyse how these bounds behave across other graph families, such as Erdős-Rényi and small-world networks.